apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/quick_start/create_an_apecloud_mysql_cluster_on_aws.md

 > * Configure the pod memory and CPU kernel amount of your EKS cluster by running `export KBCLI_CLUSTER_DEFAULT_MEMORY=nGi` and `export KBCLI_CLUSTER_DEFAULT_CPU=n`.
 If there are not three replicas that exceed the values of memory and CPU, creating a MySQL cluster may fail.
 > * KubeBlocks applies for a new EBS volume of 10 Gi (the default storage size), which causes extra fees.
 You can adjust it by running `export KBCLI_CLUSTER_DEFAULT_STORAGE=nGi`.
 Delete this EBS volume after your trial.

 1. Run the command below to create an ApeCloud MySQL cluster.
-The cluster name can be customized and `mysql-example` below is an example.
    For more details on options, refer to [`kbcli` cluster create options description](../manage_mysql_database_with_kubeblocks/manage_cluster/create_and_connect_a_mysql_cluster.md#create-a-mysql-cluster).

    ```